Fibre broadband can seem like a confusing topic, especially with acronyms like FTTP, FTTC, or FTTH that appear so similar.

 If you’re outside of London or are only interested in FTTC, other providers may be able to offer you these packages — just remember the potential for variations in performance.

 In this setup, fibre-optic cables run directly into a property.
 It offers the fastest and most reliable connection.
 It’s called ‘full fibre’, because these cables are used at every step.
-FTTP is a term we use when providing broadband for business customers or landlords.
+FTTP is a term we use when providing broadband for business customers.

 FTTP delivers consistent speeds even during peak times.
 You will get symmetrical upload and download speeds, which is great for things like video conferences or large file uploads.